-The barn was divided into 2 separate compartments of 20 m2 (5 m $\times$ 4 m) each and housed a set of 8 lambs receiving a special feed treatment (C, B).
-Each section was equipped with two metal troughs, one for serving oat hay and the other for concentrates, and a plastic tub regularly filled with clean water (twice a day) for the animals to drink freely.
+The barn was divided into 2 separate compartments of 20 $m^2$ (5 m × 4 m) each and housed a set of 8 lambs receiving a special feed treatment (C, B).
+Each section was equipped lable 1: Formula of the feed blocks offered to lambs -- with two metal troughs, one for serving oat hay and the other for concentrates, and a plastic tub regularly filled with clean water (twice a day) for the animals to drink freely.
 The duration of the experiment was three months.